Archived

 Why might this be relevant?

-The project aims to develop an innovative Artificial Intelligence tool for asbestos management in buildings, which could partially answer the question by reducing cost, increasing accuracy and compliance, and reducing ongoing risk.
+The project aims to develop an AI tool for asbestos management, which partially addresses the question by focusing on accuracy and compliance.

 • Commercial applications for treated material following denaturing of chrysotile asbestos